jmallioras/proactive_3Dbeamforming/README.md

 # Proactive 3D Beamforming with Transformers, RNNs, and Ray-Tracing in MATLAB

 This repository accompanies the work presented in the paper:
-Mallioras, Ioannis, Yioultsis, Traianos V., Kantartzis, Nikolaos V., Lazaridis, Pavlos I., and Zaharis, Zaharias D. "A Novel Neural Network Approach to Proactive 3-D Beamforming" [IEEE Xplore](https://ieeexplore.ieee.org/document/10750053).
+"A Novel Neural Network Approach to Proactive 3-D Beamforming" [IEEE Xplore](https://ieeexplore.ieee.org/document/10750053).

 ## Synopsis